andrewt3000/MachineLearning/README.md

 3. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.
 4. Transfer learning - storing knowledge gained while solving one problem and applying it to a different but related problem.
 5. Semi-Supervised learning - Use a mix mostly unlabeled, with a small labeled subset data.
 6. Self-supervised learnng - A form of unsupervised learning where the model is trained on a task using the data itself to generate supervisory signals, rather than relying on externally-provided labels.
-(Example: Predict the next word (LLM pretraining) or predicting part of a masked image [simCLR](https://arxiv.org/abs/2002.05709), [MAE](https://arxiv.org/abs/2111.06377), [DINO](https://arxiv.org/abs/2104.14294), [iBOT](https://arxiv.org/abs/2111.07832))
+(Example: Predict the next word (LLM pretraining) or predicting part of a masked image)

 #### Types of machine learning problems
+Machine learning problems are categorize as discriminative or generative.

+#### Types of discriminative machine learning problems
 1. regression - predicting a continuous value attribute (Example: house prices)
 2. classification - predicting a discrete value.
 (Example: pass or fail, hot dog/not hot dog)
 3. Ranking - predicting the relative order or preference of a set of items contextually.
 (Example: search engine results, or movie recommendations)